HOME

 Mae West

 What did it mean to be a well behaved woman in the 19th century during those early days of social reform?
-This engaging program answers that very question and introduces audiences to a few of the mavericks and trailblazers who dared to mis-behave and lead the way to new opportunities for women.
-Adventurers, reformers, politicians, women of science and medicine - did I say you'd meet just a few?
+Laurel Thatcher Ulrich, the author of this now famous statement about women, wrote "Well behaved women make history when they do the unexpected . . . they didn't ask to be remembered."
+This engaging program remembers and honors them, introducing audiences to a few of the mavericks and trailblazers who dared to do the unexpected and lead the way to new opportunities for women.
+Adventurers, reformers, politicians, women of science and medicine.
+Did I say you'd meet just a few?
 Alas, so many women, so little time!

-Customize this program by chosing stories of women that fit your event theme or curriculum.
+Customize this program by choosing stories of women that fit your event theme or curriculum.

 Mary Harris "Mother" Jones